 Serving suggestions

-This chili is perfect served over rice or a baked potato with any of the following toppings (I go a little crazy and have them all!):
+This chili is perfect served over rice or a baked potato with any of the following toppings (I like to have them all!):

 - Cashew cream soured with a little lemon juice (or vegan sour cream);